-- Meet with a mortgage loan consultant.
-It’s never too early in the process to meet with an experienced, reputable mortgage loan consultant (MLC) to help you evaluate your situation.
-Your MLC can help you learn about the various loan programs and products available.
+- Meet with a loan officer.
+It’s never too early in the process to meet with an experienced, reputable loan officer to help you evaluate your situation.
+Your loan officer can help you learn about the various loan programs and products available.
 Wondering which mortgage type works for you?
 Check out this handy chart .

 - Review your credit history and scores with your loan officer.
 Credit scores are based on a number of factors, including the length of your credit history, payment record, total credit, and the number of recent inquiries for credit.
 Credit scores play an important role in determining the interest rate of your loan, so it’s important to make sure your record is accurate.
 Credit scores that you obtain from AnnualCreditReport.com or other services may be different from the credit score a lender will use.